-The global 3D cell culture market size was valued at USD 1,742.6 million in 2022.
-It is expected to reach USD 6,835.5 million by 2031, growing at a CAGR of 16.4% during the forecast period (2023–2031).
+The global 3D cell culture market size was valued at USD 1.74 billion in 2022 and is projected to reach USD 6.83 billion by 2031, growing at a CAGR of 16.4% during the forecast period (2023–2031).
 Factors like the benefits of using 3D culture techniques over 2D culture and increased spending on R&D activities stimulate market growth.

 A 3D cell culture is characterized as an arrangement of biological cells in an in-vitro setting that closely resembles the in-vivo circumstances in the human body.
 The three main categories under which 3D cell cultures are classified are traditional cultures, organ-on-chip models, and tissue bioengineering.
 3D cell culture technology is acknowledged as a crucial tool in drug discovery, toxicology testing, tissue engineering, and basic research because of its advantages over conventional methods.
 Extracellular matrix (ECM) components can be expressed and improve interactions with the cultural environment when cells are cultured in three dimensions (3D).